fredegd/page_onFire/README.md

 ## Overview

-This web project replicates the visual effect of a Processing sketch inside a web page.
+This web project is meant to pimp up a web page.
 It utilizes HTML, CSS, and JavaScript to create a dynamic text animation with varying colors, sizes, and spacing.
-The animation is inspired by the original Processing sketch and is designed to run in a web browser.
+The animation is designed to run in a web browser.

 ![Demo](page_on_fire.gif)